shivannis/xandr-docs-public/xandr-docs/articles/invest/mobile-ad-call-reference.md

 # Microsoft Invest - Mobile ad call reference

 > [!NOTE]
-> Xandr now supports a domain, [adnxs-simple.com](http://adnxs-simple.com/), which does not send or read browser cookies on requests.
+> Microsoft Advertising now supports a domain, [adnxs-simple.com](http://adnxs-simple.com/), which does not send or read browser cookies on requests.
 Clients can leverage this cookie-free domain when there is no consent to use personal data.
-Relevant calls initiated by Xandr will automatically use this domain when there is no consent or when cookies are not required for the function.
+Relevant calls initiated by Microsoft Advertising will automatically use this domain when there is no consent or when cookies are not required for the function.
 For more information, see [Reinforcing Privacy Controls Through a Cookie-Free Domain](https://wiki.xandr.com/display/policies/Reinforcing+Privacy+Controls+Through+a+Cookie-Free+Domain) (login required).

 This document describes our mobile ad calls, the `/ssmob` and `/mob` calls, which are used to request ads for mobile apps.
 These calls include information about the client device as query string parameters.